 Finally, we can select a boundary in our drawing with the cursor in case there is one for our terrain.
-Once done, we specify the opposite corner and click "Enter".
-This will allow the software to recognize the particular area on the screen as the one which will utilize this specific feature of Plex-Earth 5D.
+Once done, we specify the opposite corner and click Enter.
+This will allow the software to recognize the particular area on the screen as the one which will utilize this specific feature of Plex-Earth.
 For optimal results, it is best to specify the exact area our inserted elevation data refers to.
 Alternatively, we can skip this step.

 And here we go!
 Our surface is ready, waiting for us to begin our design:

 Surface models are essential in landscape and city modeling.
 The availability of precise topographic information enables us to avoid consuming precious time and resources, and the creation of accurate depictions makes it easier to convey and label information effectively.
-With Plex-Earth 5D you can have the best of two worlds.
-You can combine the measurements of local surveys, or data obtained from other applications, and use this information to create Terrain Meshes into your CAD software.
-And this is just a glimpse of what Plex-Earth 5D has to offer.
-Start your free trial here today, and find out what you have been missing out on!
+With Plex-Earth you can have the best of two worlds.
+You can combine the measurements of local surveys, or data obtained from other applications, and use this information to create Terrain Meshes in your CAD software.

 We hope that you have found this tutorial on how to create a surface using survey measurements, helpful.
 Feel free to contact us at firstname.lastname@example.org for any questions you may still have.